“We have the tools we need to reduce emissions and protect health. We need the political will to use them.”

 - Organize a phone bank from home with your classmates and friends.

-Here are some topics and priorities we recommend discussing with your elected officials:
+Here are some topics and priorities we recommend exploring and championing:

 - Invest in stronger public health and health care infrastructure to better protect the public and frontline workers during health crises–whether the COVID-19 pandemic or extreme weather events made more frequent and severe by climate change.